-Anyone familiar with two-way radio lingo such as the military phonetic alphabet will attest that the phrases, codes and terms form their own unique languages.
+Anyone familiar with two-way radio lingo, particularly the military phonetic alphabet, will attest that the phrases, codes, and terms form a unique language that distinguishes its users from those who may not be familiar with its nuances.

-Public safety, military and civilian users, and even professionals in 911 communications can hold entire conversations using the phonetic alphabet or 10 codes that would leave non-radio users scratching their headset-free heads.
+Public safety officials, military personnel, civilian users, and even 911 communications professionals can hold entire conversations using the phonetic alphabet or 10 codes that would leave non-radio users perplexed and scratching their heads in confusion.

 The NATO alphabet is: